AbdullahZubair-UW/install-client/README.md

 # Install-Client

-Installer client for new UNIX machines.
+Installer client for setting up new UNIX machines.